see7e/django_company-modules/README.md

+---
+title: Django Company Modules
+description: "A collection of modules for enterprise applications"
+tags: MVP
+use: Project
+languages: Python
+dependences: Django
+---

 > [!WARNING]
 > **The current used version of Python in the Vercel platform is 3.9, this project uses Django 5.x, which is not compatible.
 Sadly, the page will remain offline until there.**